Michael Boris: Managerial career

 He began his coaching career at Kickers Emden in 2004, where he was an assistant coach for three years.
 After several teams in the lower classes he became the coach of Uerdingen, where he managed the team in 19 matches and won 11 of it.

-In August 2016 he was appointed as the federal coach of the Hungarian U19 national team.
+In August 2016, he was appointed as the federal coach of the Hungarian U19 national team.
 His first match in Telki was against the Slovenian national team, and in the second half, György Kamarás scored the only goal of the match.
 For the first time, the U21 team was led by him at a qualifier against Liechtenstein.
 For two and a half years, he worked for the MLSZ, and in January 2019 he became assistant coach in Japan for the second-class Tokyo Verdy team.
 On 30 May 2019, he was appointed as the head coach of the Hungarian second-class team MTK.

-In June 2021 Boris was named new manager of Danish Superliga club SønderjyskE.
+In June 2021, Boris was named new manager of Danish Superliga club SønderjyskE.
 Following a poor start to the season he was sacked on 1 November 2021.

 On 15 February 2022, he was announced as the new manager of Hungarian team Fehérvár FC.

+In March 2024, Boris became assistant manager of Marco Antwerpen at SV Waldhof Mannheim on a sort term contract running for the rest of the season.

+In June 2024, he became manager of Szeged in Hungary.